eduardapontel/snitap/README.md

 ## Project Overview 📝
 - Responsive Design: The layout adjusts across various screen sizes, ensuring a smooth experience on desktops, tablets, and mobile devices.
-- Animated Elements: Leveraging CSS animations to bring skates to life, the project features smooth transitions and dynamic visual effects.
+- Animated Elements: The project uses CSS animations to create smooth transitions and dynamic visual effects, making the overall experience more fluid and engaging.
 - User Interactions: Interactive elements such as hover effects enhance user engagement, making the experience more immersive.
 - Visually Appealing: The use of vibrant colors, gradient backgrounds, and fluid motion gives the project a modern and energetic feel.